mruizglz/rpi-buildroot-lab/docs/virtualmachine.rst

 http://buildroot.uclibc.org/downloads/manual/manual.html#requirement.
 You need to install at least:

--  g++
+- build-essential
 - git
+- libncurses-dev

 Installing packages supporting Eclipse
 --------------------------------------

-You need to install:

--  eclipse-cdt (eclipse C/C++ programming)

--  eclipse-rse (eclipse remote explorer)

--  eclipse-cdt-launch-remote (eclipse for remote debugging)
+Follow the instructions of this `link <https://ubuntuhandbook.org/index.php/2021/05/install-eclipse-ide-ubuntu-21-04-20-04/>`_ to install Eclipse.
+Use the Eclipse C/C++ or the Eclipse for Embedded C/C++ developers.